This entry is part 2 of 8 in the series Top of the mountain: A hike to Machu Picchu

 By Simon J. Lau

-Day 2 in Peru and things are still going smoothly.
+Things are still going smoothly.
 My father and I embarked on an all-day tour of historic sites in and around Cuzco.
 This included Pisac, Ollantaytambo, and Cinchero Church.
 Below are some pictures from today.

 This is a view of the Sacred Valley, once the epicenter of the Inca Empire.
 It is flanked by the Urubamba River and many of the places we planned to visit today are within this area.